Ioakim-A/VEnv_GRP7_Avatar_API/README.md

 * To get the IP address: `ip a | grep 'inet'`.
 Make sure it is the ipv4 address not `127.0.0.1`
 * Setup ngrok

+To run:
+tmux, and create 2 panes
+Run the python
+`uvicorn server:app --host 0.0.0.0 --port 8000 --workers 2`
 Run ngrok
 * ngrok http 8000